wpafw/wpafw.org/index.md

 ## JOIN US!
 {: .title}

-Registration dates will be announced soon!
+### Pre-Registration will be open on June 14th!
+The first 200 registrants will receive a special gift!

 </section>
 ---